Skip To Main Content

 Bloomfield Hills High School students in grades 11 and 12 have the unique opportunity to take courses at Oakland Schools Technical Campus - Southeast campus.
 BHHS families can learn more about these programs through OSTC campus visits.

 The English Language Development department of Bloomfield Hills Schools supports students who come to BHS from all around the world.
-To celebrate our community’s diversity and culture, the ELD department hosted a vibrant Multilingual Family Event, held in the Bloomfield Hills High School Main Commons, featuring cultural cuisine, traditional clothing, and dynamic student presentations.
+To celebrate our community’s cultures, the ELD department hosted a vibrant Multilingual Family Event, held in the Bloomfield Hills High School Main Commons, featuring cultural cuisine, traditional clothing, and dynamic student presentations.

 Support our students in band and orchestra today!